JakDudley/Portfolio.1/README.md

 ### Business Type
 - Restaurant, I chose to go down the restaurant path purely because I've been in the hospitality industry for 7 years myself and chose this giving myself the advantage of content for the site.
-- As I said being in the industry I know what the competition is, I know what the users what and desire on a restaurants site
+- As I said being in the industry I know what the competition is, I know what the users want and desire on a restaurants site
 - Customers expect, simple but yet elegancy, the better looking and organised website the higher the chance of them getting a better experience at the venue
 ### Target Audience
 - Families looking to enjoy great food and a warm, welcoming restaurant.